-Developed for workers that perform energized electrical work.
-The overall course content was developed using industry accepted best practice standards as the under pinning in support of meeting Provincial or Federal regulatory due diligence for arc flash and shock.
+Our ESTS electrical safety arc flash & shock course was developed for workers who perform energized electrical work and is fully CSA Z462-18 and CSA Z1001-18 compliant.
+The overall course content was developed using industry accepted best practice standards as the underpinning in support of meeting provincial and federal regulatory due diligence for arc flash and shock.

-ESTS Electrical Worker training is based on industry Standards and Regulation, providing documentation tools in support of the Employer’s overall Occupational Health & Safety Management System and an Electrical Safety Program.
+ESTS Electrical Worker training is based on industry Standards and Regulations, providing documentation tools in support of the employer’s overall Occupational Health & Safety Management System and an Electrical Safety Program.
 Employers are required to have an updated Electrical Safety Program based on industry Standards and Regulations for workers to receive the most benefit from this course.

 Learning Objectives for Qualified Electrical Workers

 - Explain the Regulations and Standards applicable to their role and responsibilities.

 - Identify and understand electrical hazards and risk assessment.

 - Effectively manage electrical hazards by following the Work Flow Process to safely execute energized electrical work.